 - Determine a revised approved cost

-- Withold payment of the grant until the applicant carries out such alterations to the existing works or such additional works as may be notified by the authority.
+- Withhold payment of the grant until the applicant carries out such alterations to the existing works or such additional works as may be notified by the authority.

 Where the local authority is of the opinion that the actual cost of the qualifying works is less than the approved cost, a revised approved cost will be determined.

-An application for a grant under this scheme must be made to a local authority on Form WG1 and should be accompanied by a site location map of the house concerned.
+An application for a grant under this scheme must be made to a local authority on Form PWS 1a which can be downloaded from the relevant councils website , or requested over the phone, all applications must be accompanied by three quotations.
 Where the exact nature and extent of the proposed works are known at the time of making an application, a detailed specification and estimate of cost of the proposed works should also be provided.
-Contact us or your local authority for a grant application form,these can also be downloaded from your local authority’s website.

 Introduction of Grants for Group Water Schemes.